shukitchan/ats-luajit-modsecurity/README.md

 TODOs/Limitations
 ====
- - need to have the ctx reused working
- - need to free memory used in the log and url string in the ModSecurityIntervention after use
+ - need to use "log" and "url" in ModSecurityIntervention and free the memory after use
  - pass in the ModSecurity conf instead of hardcoding it in the code
  - Extract out a luajit binding for ModSecuritythat can be reused in other place
  - Support for REQUEST_BODY / RESPONSE BODY examination (We need to uncompress the contents first if they are gzipped)
  - Support to reload the rule without restarting ATS
  - Need more thoughts on logging
+ - Unit Test using busted
  - More functional testing needed.
 Ideally should test extensively with OWASP CRS ruleset
  - Performance testing - impact to latency and capacity